Novactive/Nova-eZPlatform-Bundles/README.md

 ## Asynchronous HTTP Cache Purge

 eZ Accelerator decorates the eZ Platform purger to dispatch the corresponding messages.
-To enable the asynchronoucity, you just need to know the Message FQDN
+To enable the asynchronicity, you just need to know the Message FQDN

-- **Tag Purge**: Novactive\Bundle\eZAccelerator\Message\PurgeHttpCacheTags: ezaccelerator
+- **Tag Purge**: Novactive\Bundle\eZAccelerator\Message\PurgeHttpCacheTags
 - **Purge All**: Novactive\Bundle\eZAccelerator\Message\PurgeAllHttpCache

 > that's it!
 See the config example below